Melania Trump’s ‘I Don’t Care’ Jackets Going For Hundreds Of Dollars Online

 — The New Yorker (@NewYorker) June 23, 2018

 Putting aside, for the moment, the politics of the situation, there’s now a business angle to this.
-Namely, that you can’t get the jacket any more – not a new one, anyway.
+Namely, that you can’t get the jacket anymore – not a new one, anyway.
 It was from the 2016 Spring/Summer line, and thus it’s out of, well, fashion.
 And as such, it’s become a rare and valuable commodity on the resale market.

 One enterprising eBay user, who by the way doesn’t mention Melania, says he or she bought the jacket at a Chicago brick-and-mortar location a couple of years ago and then promptly forgot about it.